 How Resilient Are German Cockroaches?

 As if all this isn’t bad enough, cockroaches are a huge health risk.
 They can pick up viruses like cholera, salmonella, or E. coli and spread them to humans.
 If they make it into your kitchen, a German cockroach could get into your food storage areas and give you food poisoning.
-And some people can have or develop an allergy to roaches, triggering skin rashes and difficulty breathing after coming too close to these pests and their saliva, feces, or shed skins.
+Some people can have or develop an allergy to roaches, triggering skin rashes and difficulty breathing after coming too close to these pests and their saliva, feces, or shed skin.